StevinWilson/pombEye-Image-Classifier/README.md

 Prerequisites and installation instruction:

-pombEye can be accessed using the python source code (.py extension) through Mac/ Linux Terminal
+pombEye can be accessed using the python source code (.py extension) through Mac/ Linux Terminal.

+The following packages are needed in order to run pombEye:

 1) Numpy